 Uninterruptible Power Supplies (UPS)

 Uninterruptible Power Supplies can last a long time.
-There are two main components, the electronics and the batteries.
-The batteries will often ware out long before the electronics.
+There are two main components, electronics, and batteries.
+The batteries will often wear out long before the electronics.
 Battery lifespan is usually only 2-3 years, but they can be replaced.
 With battery replacements every few years a UPS can last up to 10 years.
 If you need features that your current UPS doesn’t have, such as SNMP support, then it’s time for a new one.

 Routers and modems usually last 3-6 years.
 Sometimes the power adapters or cables fail before the actual units do, so be sure to check those first.
 Lightning strikes and power surges can also kill them well before that time so be sure to use a surge protector.
 You will know that it’s time for a replacement router when you have to reset it constantly to keep it working or your wireless will “work” but you’ll see your connection rate at 1mbps no matter how close you get to the router.
 Modems have similar failures, you will usually lose your ability to connect.

 In a business setting headsets can last 5-7 years.
-The technology does not change very rapidly, although changes to style are more frequent.
+Technology does not change very rapidly, although changes to style are more frequent.
 Sometimes they need replacement ear pads or microphone pads.
 Handling them with some care will help them last.

 Digital Surveillance Systems

 Sound masking systems have a life span of 10-20 years.
-They are affected by the work space design including the furnishings and materials used.
-Changes to the layout of the work space usually happen within that 10-20 years so it is important to make adjustments afterwards, verifying that the overall volume is not too low in some areas, affecting speech privacy and noise control, or too high in others, affecting comfort.
+They are affected by the workspace design including the furnishings and materials used.
+Changes to the layout of the workspace usually happen within that 10-20 years so it is important to make adjustments afterward, verifying that the overall volume is not too low in some areas, affecting speech privacy and noise control, or too high in others, affecting comfort.
 Older analog masking systems need to be checked periodically, however newer digital systems have consistent output over time.
-Digital systems allow for fast as easy adjustments from a central control panel or through software.
+Digital systems allow for fast and easy adjustments from a central control panel or through software.